The extended diffusive Sachdev-Ye-Kitaev model as a sort of "strange metal": collective bosonic excitations from UV corrections

 \subsection{Hydrodynamic response to energy current density fluctuations}

 According to Eq.(\ref{essource}), the gradients of the chemical potential can be obtained as a response to energy current density fluctuations in the $2+1-d $ SYK system.
-This is of importance for us, as the perturbation of the $3-d$ qL induced by the energy current density fluctuations of the $2+1 -d$ SYK system, via chemical potential gradients, is our final goal.
-In this Subsection we study the response of the chemical potential to the energy current density, $ J^{\cal{E}}$, fluctuations, starting from temperature gradients and from the continuity equation, Eq.(\ref{eq01}).
+This is of importance for us, as the perturbation of the local chemical potential in the $3-d$ qL, induced by the energy current density fluctuations of the $2+1 -d$ SYK system, is our final goal.
+While in Section II.C we have presented the response of the energy current density $J^{\cal{E}}$ to chemical potential gradients $\nabla \mu$, in this Subsection we study the response of the chemical potential to the $ J^{\cal{E}}$ fluctuations, starting from temperature gradients and from the continuity equation, Eq.(\ref{eq01}).